aki2o/yaxception/README.md

     ;; Signal the error of the symbol (yaxception:throw 'file-error)

     ;; If signal, you can give the keyword arguments.
+    ;; Their value is replaced with the special part of the error message.
-You can get them by yaxception:get-prop (yaxception:throw 'hoge-error
+    ;; You can get them by yaxception:get-prop.
+    (yaxception:throw 'hoge-error
                       :path "c:/hoge.txt"
                       :size (nth 7 (file-attributes "c:/hoge.txt")))

+### Customize exception

+You can use `yaxception:deferror` to define the customized error.

+    (yaxception:deferror

+     ;; The error symbol.
+It's OK that it's defined not yet.
+     'hoge-error

+     ;; THe parent of the error.
+If nil, this value is 'error.
+     'file-error

+     ;; The message of the error.
+This value is passed to format.
+     "Errored by hoge file - path:[%s] size:[%s]"

+     ;; The keyword symbol replaced with the special part (e.g. %s) of the above message.
+     ;; See "Throw exception" section above.
+     'path 'size)

 ### Other